rwl/rapid/docs/index.rst

 Parareal Algorithm
 ==================

-In addition to the aforementioned sequential approach which is the widely used standard solution approach in power industries to solve DAEs of time-domain simulation, :math:`NAME` employs the Parareal algorithm :raw-latex:`\cite{Gurrala2016}` that belongs to the class of temporal decomposition methods and can highly utilize high-performance parallel computing platforms.
+To implement the aforementioned partitioned-explicit solution process, which is widely applied in power system commercial simulation softwares, :math:`RAPID` employs the Parareal algorithm :cite:`Gurrala2016` that belongs to the class of temporal decomposition methods and can highly utilize high-performance parallel computing platforms.
 It has become popular in recent years for long time transient simulations and demonstrated its potential to reduce the